Gravel Mining in the Tamagawa River

 Gravel excavation pit in Omaru (1964, photographed by Hideo Hamada)

-Photo: Condition of riverbed lowering due to illegal excavation
+Lowering of the riverbed due to excessive excavation (1988)

 Photo: Gravel Railway Route Map around Inagi in the Early Showa Period